Oakland Mills, Columbia, Maryland: Names

 Steven's Forest is named for the 702 acre original land grant patented to Charles Stevens on May 10, 1709.
 The tract was resurveyed on August 4, 1746, by Phillip Hammond.
 The tract was only 90 acres by 1783 when owned by Brice Hammond.
 In 1787, Major General of the 1st division of the Maryland State Infantry Charles Sterrett Ridgely, combined "Browns Adventure", "Chew's Angle", "Stevens Forest" and "Cost upon Cost" to form a 1696 acre tract for the Oakland Manor slave plantation.

 Streets in Steven's Forest are named for works of John Dos Passos, F. Scott Fitzgerald, and Ernest Hemingway.

 Talbott Springs comes from the name of the 1087 acre land grant, Talbott's Resolution Manor, patented on August 30, 1714, by John and Elizabeth Talbot, reduced to 249 acres in 1783 by Rachel Ridgley.
 Street names are taken from the works of Carl Sandburg, and Ralph Waldo Emerson.

 Thunder Hill derives from the name of the area farm of landowner Oliver Goldsmith who sold property to Rouse.
 The street names are from Andrew Wyeth.
 The street "Coonhunt Court" generated some controversy, without a direct reference to Wyeth's works; efforts to change the name started in 1969.

 Services

-The village center contains an LA Mart ethnic grocery store and other smaller retail establishments including a Dunkin'.
-The Rouse company divested the center to Cedar Realty Trust which manages the facility.
+Oakland Mills Village Center contains an LA Mart ethnic grocery store and other smaller retail establishments including a Dunkin'.
 "The Meeting House," located at the village center, is an interfaith center.

 The community center is in The Other Barn, which was built in 1947 to service 50 cattle by Dorsey Owings, once part of the Owings Dorsey Dairy Farm.
 It was repurposed by the Rouse company in 1969 as a community center and a teen center named the Orange Propeller.

 Each neighborhood has an outdoor pool.

 The Columbia Ice Rink and the Youth and Teen Center are also part of the Oakland Mills Village Center complex, administered by the Columbia Association.